HeiwaGG/Peace-Keeper/README.md

 # Peace Keeper
 A fully operational discord.js bot, desgined for the HeiwaGG server.

-Bot will not work with the /indiscriminate/ directory, follow the errors to setup the:
+Bot will not workout with the /indiscriminate/ directory, follow the errors to setup the:
 > Prefix,
 > Token and
 > Transcript locators